-In goats, collection of blood sampling was planned in 60 randomly selected goat herds.
-In herds of less than 30 animals, all animals (>2 years old) were sampled.
+In goats, collection of blood sampling was planned in 60 randomly selected goat herds, and in five goat herds that had submitted samples to NVI from abortions in 2021.
+In herds of less than 30 animals, all animals (>6 months old) were sampled.
 In herds of 30 to 100, 100 to 200, and more than 200 animals, samples from 30, 35, and 40 animals were sampled, respectively.
-In addition, bulk milk was submitted from a selection of dairy goat farms.
-The numbers of herds. represented in the surveillance programme for B. melitensis in small ruminants in 2020 is given in Table 1.
+The preferred sampling period was from January to March, but a proportion of the animals were sampled from September to December.
+In addition, goat bulk milk was submitted from dairies.
+The numbers of herds represented in the surveillance programme for B. melitensis in small ruminants in 2022 is given in Table 1.

 Blood samples were examined for antibodies against B. melitensis using the Brucella Rose Bengal Test (RBT) for the initial screening.
 This test is a simple spot agglutination test, using antigen stained with rose bengal and buffered to a low pH.
-The antigen and the positive control sera for the RBT was purchased from Bio-Rad Laboratories Inc. (Hercules, CA, USA) and Animal and Plant Health Agency (APHA) (Weybridge, Surrey, UK).
-Positive reactors were retested by suitable confirmatory or complementary methods, such as the ID Screen® Brucellosis Serum Indirect Multi-species ELISA (IDvet, Montpellier, France ) and/or complement fixation test (APHA , Weybridge, Surrey, UK), to rule out false positive reactions (5).
-Samples with doubtful or positive status in confirmatory or complementary tests were reported, and new blood samples from the suspected animals or herd were requested and tested.
-Bulk milk samples from goat herds were tested with ID Screen® Brucellosis Milk Indirect Multi-ELISA (IDvet, Montpellier, France) and samples with doubtful or positive results were retested in duplicates.
+The antigen and the positive control sera for the RBT was purchased from Bio-Rad Laboratories Inc. (Hercules, CA, USA) and IDvet (Montpellier, France).
+Positive reactors were re-tested by suitable confirmatory or complementary methods, such as the ID Screen® Brucellosis Serum Indirect Multi-species ELISA (ID.Vet, Montpellier, France) and/or complement fixation test (APHA, Weybridge, Surrey, UK), to rule out false positive reactions (5).

+Bulk milk samples from goat herds were tested with ID Screen[®] Brucellosis Milk Indirect Multi-ELISA (ID.Vet, Montpellier, France) and samples with doubtful or positive results were retested in duplicates.